Find out how to test your peak flow, what your scores mean, and how you can make the most of using peak flow to help you manage your asthma.

 On this page:

-- Why it's useful to know your peak flow reading
+- When to check your peak flow

 - How to use a peak flow meter